- Travel and Places»

 In Chicago we too have our Greek Towns, China Towns.
 We have our Little Cuba, Little Italy, and our jewish representation in Skokie.
 The Swiss of Andersonville, The Black soul, and Irish passion found in The Southside, The Latinos of Humboldt Park, The Northwest Side of Eastern Europeans (Polish, Russians, Germans, Lithuanians, Romanians, & Czechs) blended together making this area a food mecca that represents all.

 Chicago's State Street surely not as much of a great street as it was once known for.
 Yet the Chicago Theatre still anchored there as one of the most ornately beautiful stages ever to be seen.

 What is truly Magnicent is Michigan Avenue.
 The Magnificent Mile for a reason.
 Anchored by Architectual marvels such The Wrigley Building, Tribune Tower, and The Hotel Intercontinental representing the old.
 With The John Hancock Building, Water Tower Place, & Bloomindales representing the new.

-It is also hard to describe the glory of Chicago's world class Chicago Museums ( The Field Museum , The Art Institute , The Museum of Science and Industry , The Adler Planetarium , The Shedd Aquarium ) have everything to feed your imagination.
+It is also hard to describe the glory of the world class Chicago Museums.
+(The Field Museum , The Art Institute, The Museum of Science and Industry, The Adler Planetarium, The Shedd Aquarium) Museums that have everything to feed your imagination.
 Our sports teams that do not need to be winners in order to be winners.
 Our 25 miles of wide open uninterrupted coastline for what is surely one of the greatest 50 mile round trip bicycle rides on this planet.

 I can not begin to describe the seemingly endless schedule of Fairs, Festivals, and Celebrations that accents a lot of the greatest music one will ever have the opportunity to hear.